davidlaprade/davidlaprade.github.io/_posts/2017-1-20-my-fish-oil-experiment.md

 my blood drawn again.

-I followed the same pre-blood-test routine of fasting, etc., and scheduled my lab visit before work at the same lab with the same phlebotomist as the first time.
+I followed the same pre-blood-test routine of fasting, etc., and scheduled my lab visit before work at the same lab with the same phlebotomist.
 This was t=1, my experimental trial.

 ##### Results